mathaix/InstantSearch/README.md

 # InstantSearch
 This application demos how to build an Autocomplete/Search Solution.
-It was initially built as a solution to one of ITA Softwares Hiring puzzles.

 ### Context
 ITA Software now part of Google are well knownfor their tough Hiring puzzles.
-This is probably one of the easier puzzles on their site.
+This was built as a solution to the problem below

 #### Problem Description: